414 Vote for Library Funding

 When and where will the vote take place?

-The question of whether the annual contribution from the Town of Olive should be increased for the library’s 2025 budget will be on the ballot in the General Election in November.
-All registered voters can vote on the proposition by selecting either ‘yes’ or ‘no’ to the question on the back of the ballot.
+The question of whether the annual contribution from the Town of Olive should be increased for the library’s 2025 budget was on the ballot in the General Election in November, 2024.

 How much will this cost tax payers?